Mikluki/g-scholar-get-bib-pdf/README.md

 ## Description
-Small script for batch download of bib files and corresponding pdf files, which uses publication titles (or bibliorgaphy references) as arguments
+Small script for batch download of bib files and corresponding pdf files, which uses publication titles (or bibliorgaphy references) as arguments.
+- bibligraphy and publication url are automatically appended to the lit.bib file
+- Saved pdfs are automatically named: year_name(delimeter = '-')
+    >2016_Production-of-highly-monolayer-enriched-dispersions-of-liquid-exfoliated-nanosheets-by-liquid-cascade-centrifugation.pdf

 ### Based on
 - https://github.com/Tishacy/SciDownl
 - https://github.com/scholarly-python-package/scholarly